 7) Marigolds Lower Inflammation and Reduce Free Radical Damage

 Most studies dealing with the anti-inflammatory benefits of Marigolds reference Pot Marigolds.
 It’s important to remember that Pot Marigolds are members of the Calendula genus, while true Marigolds are members of the Tagetes genus, so they are technically not the same plant.

-Luckily, there are also many references to Marigolds (Tagetes) being used to treat inflammation in folk medicine.
+Luckily, many references to Marigolds (Tagetes) are also being used to treat inflammation in folk medicine.
 A recent study published in 2016 has confirmed folk medicine’s long-held traditions.